T. W. Bagshawe: Graham Land Expedition

 In 1920, Bagshawe left his studies to take up an opportunity to join the British Graham Land Expedition to Antarctica, to continue mapping the western coastline of the Weddell Sea.

 It was a small expedition, made up of only four men and with no ship (their voyage was reliant on Norwegian whaling ships).
 The expedition arrived in the Antarctic in January 1921, but due to ice blocking their passage through the Antarctic Sound, they did not arrive at their desired location.
 A scaling back of the expedition's plans resulted, so much so that the expedition's leader, John Lachlan Cope, and the second-in-command, Hubert Wilkins, left in February 1921 (planning to return in 1922 and restart the expedition).
 However, Bagshawe and the other expedition member, Maxime Charles Lester, wanted to continue their work and – against the advice of the Norwegian whalers they had sailed with - the two men remained, when Cope and Wilkins left.

-As their base, Bagshawe and Lester constructed a hut out of an abandoned wailing old boat and packing cases.
+As their base, Bagshawe and Lester constructed a hut out of an abandoned whalers' water boat and packing cases.
 They managed to continue their work, carrying out observations of weather conditions, tidal measurements and studies of penguins, before being picked up by a Norwegian whaling ship in January 1922.
 It remains the smallest ever expedition to over winter on Antarctica.

 On his return, Bagshawe was a Director of Bagshawe and Co - an iron founders established by his father - from 1925 to 1947.
 He wrote up his experiences in Two Men in the Antarctic.
 Later, the Bagshawe Glacier, on the Danco coast of Antarctica, was named after him.